A Complexity Hierarchy of Shuffles in Card-Based Protocols: Theoretical Viewpoint

 \subsection{Number of Realizable Shuffles}

 For a deck of $n$ cards, there are $n!$ possible permutations, and therefore $2^{n!}-1$ possible nonempty subsets of permutations.
-By performing an exhaustive search, we compute the number of realizable subsets at each level, as summarized in Table~\ref{table1}.
+By performing an exhaustive search over realizable subsets of permutations, we compute the number of realizable subsets at each level, as summarized in Table~\ref{table1}.
 As the table shows, only a small fraction of these subsets are realizable using the fundamental shuffle operations.

 For $n=3$, Level~1 shuffles already generate $25$ subsets out of the $63$ possible nonempty subsets of $S_3$.
 The two additional subsets that become realizable at Level~2 but not at Level~1 are the two cyclic subgroups of size $3$: $\{\id,(1\,2\,3),(1\,3\,2)\}$ and $\{(1\,2),(1\,3),(2\,3)\}$.